uspki/policies/certificate-policy.md

 revoke the Certificate.

 ### 4.9.2 Who can request revocation
-The Subscriber, RA, or Issuing CA can initiate revocation of certificates.
+The Subscriber, RA, or CA can initiate revocation of certificates.
 The FPKIPA may also direct any revocation of a CA certificate.

 Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the Issuing CA of reasonable cause to revoke the certificate.

 ### 4.9.3 Procedure for revocation request
-Issuing CAs shall provide a process for Subscribers to request revocation of their own Certificates.
-The process shall be described in the CA's Certification Practice Statement.
+CAs shall provide a process for Subscribers to request revocation of their own Certificates.
+The process shall be described in the CA's CPS.
 The CA shall maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.
 A request from Subscribers to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated.

 The CA shall provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for submitting Certificate Problem Reports.
 The CA shall publicly disclose the instructions through a readily accessible online means.